 One of the most enjoyable aspects of staying with locals is when they bring you to see the special places of their land.
-During our stay in Yolombó, we took advantage of another gorgeous and sunny day to check out some petroglyphs, these are figures carved on some rocks that are spread about the valley of the river and that apparently are dated to pre-Columbian times.
+During our stay in Yolombó, we took advantage of another gorgeous and sunny day to check out some petroglyphs.
+These are figures carved on some rocks that are spread about the valley of the river and are apparently dated to pre-Columbian times.